-The student will submit a thesis proposal to the Foundation.
+The student will submit a thesis proposal to the GTF.
 This will be the first working document generated from the relationship between the student and the Thesis Supervisor.
 The proposal will include a brief description of the proposed thesis, a working title and a brief bibliography.

 After completing all coursework for the Doctor of Tribunal Studies (D.Tr.S.), a candidate undertakes the writing of a doctoral thesis of 40,000-45,000 words in the field of canon law which is clearly a work of applied scholarship making a contribution to tribunal studies.
 The thesis must be written in 12 point Times New Roman (or comparable) font, double-spaced and with the appropriate table of contents and bibliography.

 The thesis is shaped as a written work of case-based applied research with a demonstrated familiarity with the appropriate scholarly and professional literature.
 It should be noted that the written form of the thesis is to be in the style of an actual scholarly paper suitable for publication.

 When the thesis in its final form has been reviewed and approved by the student’s Thesis Supervisor, it must be submitted to the GTF for final review.
 The thesis, abstract, cover sheet and biographical statement must be submitted by email to the Office of the Registrar a minimum of three months prior to the intended date of oral defense.
 Click here

 to fill out the form to request the email address of the Office of the Registrar.